 To manage hedgerows successfully we must understand how we can control their natural growth and ageing patterns without subjecting them to stresses which will cause long-term damage to their physical structure.
-Through By carefully influencing the natural growth patterns of hedgerows we can extend the period between costly management events such as hedgerow laying or coppicing to several decades.
+By carefully influencing the natural growth of hedgerows we can extend the period between costly management events such as hedge laying or coppicing.